← All RAM guides

 What to buy, install, or enable

-• Keep VDIMM within vendor and Intel/AMD guidance — heat and IMC longevity matter.
+Keep VDIMM within vendor and Intel/AMD guidance — heat and IMC longevity matter.
+Change one timing or one MT/s step at a time; never chase multiple variables at once.

-Manual OC vs XMP: hours of testing for single-digit percent synthetic gains — worth it for hobbyists and competitive benchmarkers, rarely for casual gamers.
-If XMP passes TM5, you are 95% of the way there.
+Manual OC versus XMP: hours of testing for single-digit percent synthetic gains — worth it for hobbyists and competitive benchmarkers, rarely for casual gamers.

 Going deeper: the core idea